-Surgical procedures (cont.)
-Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
-For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
-Voluntary starilization (a g use atom) High Option procedure is done.
-For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
-Nothing • Voluntary starilization (a g. vagastary) Voluntary sterilization (e.g. vasectomy) Treatment of burns • We now cover bilateral cochlear implants and cochlear implants (as well as BAHAs) for members of any age when medically necessary.
-Nothing Not covered: All Charges Reversal of voluntary sterilization • Routine treatment of conditions of the foot; (see Foot care) Reconstructive surgery High Option Surgery to correct a functional defect Nothing • Surgery to correct a condition caused by injury or illness if: - the condition produced a major effect on the member's appearance and - the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities, cleft lip, cleft palate, birth marks, and webbed fingers and toes. • Gender reassignment surgery must be deemed medically necessary pursuant to GHC-SCW medical policy and is limited to mastectomy, hysterectomy, salpingo- oophorectomy, ovariectomy, orchiectomy, metoidioplasty, phalloplasty, vaginalplasty, penectomy, clitoroplasty, labiaplasty, vaginectomy, scrotoplasty, urethroplasty and testicular prosthesis. • All stages of breast reconstruction surgery following a mastectomy/lumpectomy with radiation and chemotherapy resulting in asymmetry , such as: - surgery to produce a symmetrical appearance of breasts - treatment of any physical complications, such as lymphedema - breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered: All Charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury.
+Benefit Description You pay Reconstructive surgery High Option Standard Option Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: Nothing 20% Coinsurance after deductible the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgerySurgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities, cleft lip, cleft palate, birth marks, and webbed fingers and toes.
+Gender reassignment surgery must be deemed medically necessary pursuant to GHC-SCW medical policy and is limited to mastectomy, hysterectomy, salpingo- oophorectomy, ovariectomy, orchiectomy, metoidioplasty, phalloplasty, vaginalplasty, penectomy, clitoroplasty, labiaplasty, vaginectomy, scrotoplasty, urethroplasty and testicular prosthesis. • All stages of breast reconstruction surgery following a mastectomy/lumpectomy with radiation and chemotherapy resulting in asymmetry , such as: surgery to produce a symmetrical appearance of breasts treatment of any physical complications, such as lymphedema - breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Not covered: All Charges All Charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury.
 This includes any cosmetic services or surgical procedures performed for psychological reasons. • Gender reassignment surgical procedures other than those listed above.